|

 It occurs when a hamzah follows a medd letter in the same word.

-word.
-Its rule: It is lengthened four or five vowel counts.
+It is called Its rule: It is lengthened four or five vowel counts.
 When

 the hamzah that follows the medd letter is the last letter of the word, and